PeruRail: Routes

 PeruRail's routes are divided into two sections.

-The line between Cusco and Machu Picchu - Ferrocarril Santa Ana - is a narrow gauge line, which boasts a series of five switchbacks called locally 'El Zig-Zag', which enable the train to climb up the steep incline out of Cusco, before it can begin its descent to the Sacred Valley of the Incas and then continue down to Machu Picchu.
-However, this section of the route (between Cusco San Pedro station and Poroy) - which had been suspended - resumed by Inca Rail from May 2019.
+The line between Cusco and Machu Picchu – Ferrocarril Santa Ana is a narrow gauge line, which boasts a series of five switchbacks called locally 'El Zig-Zag', which enable the train to climb up the steep incline out of Cusco, before it can begin its descent to the Sacred Valley of the Incas and then continue down to Machu Picchu.
+However, this section of the route between Cusco San Pedro station and Poroy, which had been suspended, was resumed by Inca Rail from May 2019.
 Other trains to Machu Picchu leave from Poroy, just outside Cusco, instead.

 Motor car of Perurail clearing the track ahead of a regular passenger train from Cusco to Puno.

 From Poroy, the narrow-gauge line goes northwest to Ollantaytambo, where the branch from Urubamba joins, then on to Machu Picchu station in Aguas Calientes.
 Tracks formerly continued into the jungle, but they were destroyed by recent flooding.

 The network, formerly Ferrocarril del Sur, starts at Matarani port, goes through Arequipa and enters Puno Region, where the line splits in two at Juliaca.
 The eastern branch goes to Puno; the western branch runs into Cusco.

 At its highest point, La Raya Pass, the altitude is 4313 m.
-The train makes a stop in La Raya Pass where there is a clear view of the surrounding landscape.
+The train makes a stop in La Raya Pass, where there is a clear view of the surrounding landscape.

-Passenger travel no longer operates between Arequipa and Matarani, and it was also suspended on the Juliaca - Arequipa line for several years until May 2017, when the Belmond Andean Explorer service was inaugurated.
+Passenger travel no longer operates between Arequipa and Matarani, and it was also suspended on the Juliaca – Arequipa line for several years until May 2017, when the Belmond Andean Explorer service was inaugurated.